Social Media & Contact Information

 While demand will dictate the specific sports offerings in a particular year, FIYA intends to offer the following for the upcoming school year:

 FALL – Girls Volleyball, Boys Flag Football (7 v 7), Girls Flag Football (5 v 5), Boys Floorball (5 v 5), Girls Floorball (5 v 5), Boys Futsal (Indoor 5 v 5 for Division 1 only), Girls Futsal (Indoor 5 v 5 for Division 1 only) Cross Country*, Virtual Cross Country*

-WINTER – Girls Basketball, Boys Basketball, Ping Pong*, Dance*, eSports**
+WINTER – Girls Basketball, Boys Basketball, Dance*, eSports**

 SPRING – Girls Soccer, Boys Soccer, Boys Volleyball, Girls Futsal (Indoor 5 v 5 for Division 2 and Division 3 only), Boys Futsal (Indoor 5 v 5 for Division 2 and Division 3 only), Track & Field*

 * denotes a Tournament Event and ** denotes both a League Event and Tournament Event